Did you ever wonder why maths was so important in school?

-School teachers teach you maths as a child, and you carry those skills with you for the rest of your life.
+School teachers and maths tutors teach you maths as a child, and you carry those skills with you for the rest of your life.

 Maths doesn’t only help you make sense of how numbers relate to each other, but it also can help you make sense of and manage your financial situation.

 We start to develop our maths skills from an incredibly young age, and the basic knowledge of numbers and values gives children the tools to go further, discover calculation and geometry.

 Maths plays an enormous role in day-to-day life.
 Each and every business needs maths to avoid a state of chaos.
 With maths, you can construct buildings and build roads as well as efficiently manage your personal budget.

 This starts from infancy, where babies are able to recognise differences in value.
 This gives us the tools to tell the difference between a £1 coin and a £20 note as well as eventually manage the money in our bank accounts.